codatio/codat-docs/docs/lending/excel/enhanced-invoices-report.md

 ## Prerequisites

-The Enhanced Invoices Excel report requires a company to have both an accounting connection and the following data types to be synced:
+The Enhanced Invoices Excel report requires a company to have both an accounting connection and for the following data types to be synced:

 - Invoices
 - Payments